 - She lives in a woodland cottage that runs about on chicken legs.

 - Unusual mode of flight ferries through the air in a pestle and mortar sweeping her tracks with besom as she goes.
 (The pestle is the rudder.)
 Sometimes she travels in a flying cauldron.
-In her wake boil tempests, hurricanes and tornadoes.
+In her wake, tempests, hurricanes and tornadoes boil and roil.

 - She fences her domain in the forest with the skulls and bones of her victims whose eyes glow by moonlight.
 (The skulls are used to decorate the pickets of the fence.)